jmblankley/TheCastersCompanion/README.md

 ## Installation

-IF you would like to just use this app then you can install it as a PWA from this url: https://casterscompanion.onrender.com/.
+If you would like to just use this app then you can install it as a PWA from this url: https://casterscompanion.onrender.com/.
 If you would like to add to this project just create a pull request and I will set it up.

 ## Usage